 You can also spend hours inside the Disney Animation Building.
 Take an art class at the Animation Academy, chat in Turtle Talk with Crush, see the Beast’s library or create animation in the Sorcerer’s Workshop.

 Some of the outside rides close down during a downpour but there is still plenty that remains open.
 If the Park isn’t particularly busy, ask if you can ride multiple times without getting out of your seat.
+Rides like Pirates of the Caribbean, Little Mermaid and Haunted Mansion. are ideal indoor rides. “it’s a small world” has a lengthy indoor section of the ride, but your boat will also take you outside, so have your umbrella ready!
 We’ve taken on Zurg over and over inside Buzz Lightyear’s Astro Blasters on a rainy day!

 10. Fireside at the Grand Californian